 They also have The Lucky Tiger, at 718 Francis, which specializes in vintage clothing, accessories and vinyl records.

-A new restaurant that had opened recently is the Marco Polo Restaurant at 614 Francis for Italian and Asian fusion specialties.
+Another popular downtown spot is the Marco Polo Restaurant at 614 Francis for Italian and Asian fusion specialties.

-Mod-Podge Boutique & Design studio: At 624 Francis, this is a nice store for clothing, accessories and decor.
+Mod Podge Boutique & Design Studio: At 624 Francis, this is a nice store for clothing, accessories and decor.

 At 623 S. 8th is Magoon’s Famous Delicatessen from 1918.
 This has been one of my favorite spots since I was child.
 I have fond memories of Benny Magoon holding court at his restaurant.
 They have great sandwiches including the perfect reuben.